StephenJLu/tic-tac-toe/README.md

 - [ ] When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
 - [ ] Display the location for each move in the format (row, col) in the move history list.
 - [x] **Bonus: Add a "Cat's Game" alert if a draw**

+## Deployment

+1) When you are ready, execute 'npm run build'
+2) Deploy 'build' on your platform of choice